 Ranitidine, brand name Zantac, is now marketed as Zantac 360, which contains a different active ingredient (famotidine).
 Famotidine is in the same class as ranitidine and works the same way but has not been found to contain unacceptable levels of NDMA.

-Heartburn is an uncomfortable sensation that occurs when acid from the stomach travels upward to where it shouldn’t be, such as the esophagus and mouth.
+Heartburn is an uncomfortable sensation caused by acid traveling from the stomach to the esophagus and mouth.
 The acid causes a burning sensation to spread through the chest.

 Most people experience heartburn due to irritation from foods or drinks.
 If they lie down immediately after eating, the acid usually comes up more easily.